Not Getting Job Interviews? Get resume Help - Banner

 Was there ever a time you had to demonstrate leadership skills outside of a leadership role?

-If an employer sees you as a confident leader from the start, there’s a higher chance that you will be at the top of their mind when a leadership role opens within the company.
+If an employer sees you as a confident leader from the start, there’s a higher chance that you will be at the top of your mind when a leadership role opens within the company.
 Even if you never held a managerial position, you have most likely still had to display leadership skills at some point in your career.

 Sample Answer: We had a crucial company-wide meeting scheduled weeks in advance.
 Unfortunately, the manager who was supposed to lead the session had to call in sick at the last minute and asked me to take over instead.
 I had a quick chat with him to gauge what the goal of the meeting was and to go over his notes and talking points.
 I successfully executed the meeting and collected valuable feedback and ideas from everyone involved.